 Nineteenth-Century American Literature; Poetry and Poetics; History of the Book, Literature and New Media; Law and Literature

 Meredith L McGill's research and teaching focuses on American literature, book and media history, and poetry and poetics.
 She is the author of American Literature and the Culture of Reprinting, 1837-1853 (2003; repr.
 2007) a study of nineteenth-century American resistance to tight control over intellectual property.
 She has edited two collections of essays: Taking Liberties with the Author (2013), which explores the persistence of the author as a shaping force in literary criticism, and The Traffic in Poems: Nineteenth-Century Poetry and Transatlantic Exchange (2008), in which a variety of scholars model ways of understanding nineteenth-century poetry within a transatlantic frame.
-Her overview of the last thirty-five years of scholarship on book history and intellectual property can be found in Book History 16 (2013).
-She is currently completing a study of poetry and mass-culture in the antebellum US.
+She co-directs the Black Bibliography Project with Jacqueline Goldsby (Yale University) and is currently completing a study of poetry and mass-culture in the antebellum US.

 In 2019-20 she was Distinguished Fellow in the Humanities at the Beinecke Library, Yale University.

 - Walt Whitman